-- The packaging supplier shall be responsible for the sanitary condition and acceptability of the vehicle when loaded and ensure compliance to GMI requirements - Transportaion vehicles and containers (sea going containers, direct contact bulk vehicles and containers, temperature controlled vehicles, dry good trucks) including pipes and loading/unloading equipment shall be: - a.
-In good, safe, and lawful operating condition (e.g. free from structural defects, etc.) for transporation of only food grade materials - b.
+- The packaging supplier shall be responsible for the sanitary condition and acceptability of the vehicle when loaded and ensure compliance to GMI requirements - Transportation vehicles and containers (sea going containers, direct contact bulk vehicles and containers, temperature-controlled vehicles, dry good trucks) including pipes and loading/unloading equipment shall be: - a.
+In good, safe, and lawful operating condition (e.g. free from structural defects, etc.) for transportation of only food grade materials - b.
 Clean, dry, odor free and leak proof - c.
 Free of contamination and infestation - d.
 Made of food grade materials for direct food contact surfaces - e.
-Capable of being tightly sealed to adequately protect the contents and prevent contamination - f.
-Fully functional to maintain specified temperature (if temperature controlled vehicle) - Under no circumstance, can a vehicle that has previously hauled potentially unsafe material (including, but not limited to, garbage, trash, asbestos, allergens, toxic, infectious or medical waste) be made suitable for hauling packaging materials, or be used for a shipment to GMI. - Open-topped or canvas-topped vehicles are unacceptable for shipment of packaging materials to GMI.
-Allowances may vary by region with approval by XQM Team based upon risk assessment. - If roll top, soft sided, or open top trucks are used, the shipper shall consult with XQM Team to minimize product safety risk. - Roll top or soft sides shall be in good condition without any holes. - In these cases, alternate methods may be employed to secure the load and visually inspect the goods for food defense.
+Capable of being tightly sealed to adequately protect the contents and prevent contamination

+- f.
+Fully functional to maintain specified temperature (if temperature-controlled vehicle) - Under no circumstances shall transportation vehicles or containers which have transported hazardous waste, as defined by applicable laws and regulations which includes but is not limited to garbage, trash, asbestos, allergens, toxic, infectious or medical waste be used for hauling packaging materials or be used for a shipment to GMI even after cleaning. - For suppliers based in the United States or Canada, open-topped or canvas-topped vehicles are unacceptable for shipment of packaging materials to GMI. - For suppliers outside of the United States and Canada, allowances may vary by region with review and approval of the risk assessment and procedures by the receiving facility FSQ Manager or designate. - Where used upon approval: - Roll top or soft sides shall be in good condition without any holes. - Alternate methods may be employed to secure the load and visually inspect the goods for food defense.